jo-nathan-2306/maze-solver/README.md

 - animated shortest path reconstruction on success

 ## loading a maze
 Press `I` to open a file dialog and select any maze image (PNG, JPG, BMP, etc.).
-The image is auto-cropped, converted to grayscale, and thresholded to separate walls from paths.
+The image is auto cropped, converted to grayscale, and thresholded to separate walls from paths.
 After loading, click to place your start and end points then press `Space` to solve.

 For best results use images with clear black walls and white paths.